Chapter 9 (Part 3): Perception of Two Faces, or One Vase?

 As much as I have despised the responsibility to be the one to expend the effort to try to effectively promote consideration of the symbolic perspective, there is no doubt that my effort has been rewarded immensely with both profound understanding and great appreciation of the wonder and joy that results from immersion into God’s Word.
 And lately, the effort to consider how an ancient disciple experienced the same understanding and appreciation has produced stunning results.
 In particular, consider the ancient disciple who had immersed himself into the OT for hundreds of years, perhaps a thousand years, before the NT was revealed to him.

 Consider how an ancient disciple was literally left “hanging” at the end of part one, and how he had to wait hundreds of years for part two.
-So, try to recall your level of excitement awaiting the opening episode for season two of your favorite show, and then magnify that sense of anticipation to a level at the furthest reaches of your imagination, and that is perhaps how an ancient disciple must have also felt about 2,000 years ago.
+So, try to recall your level of excitement awaiting the opening episode for season two of your favorite show, and then magnify that sense of anticipation to a level at the furthest reaches of your imagination, and that perhaps estimates how an ancient disciple must have also felt about 2,000 years ago.
 However, do you perceive the cliffhanger as he did?

 Again, whereas religion depicts the 400 years of God’s silence between the two testaments as a period of time awaiting the coming messiah, an ancient disciple had many additional thoughts in mind.
 Because, having immersed himself into the story of Israel, he was awaiting a prophet to reveal the opening message for part two, and a complete part two that depicts how the promises made in part one would be fulfilled.
 Notably, I suspect that he had a good sense of what would be revealed, because the OT provides many depictions of the end times.